-There are various types of graves in Sweden.
-Not all burial authorities offer them all.
-The range offered depends on factors such as the demand among parishioners.
-Different burial authorities may have local names and descriptions for the various types of graves.
-Some graves have burial rights, some have limited burial rights and others lack burial rights.

-The types of graves with burial rights are kistgravplatser (coffin graves), with space for one or more coffins, and urngravplatser (urn graves), with space for one or more urns.
+There are various types of grave in Sweden.
+Not all types are offered by all burial authorities.
+The range offered is determined by factors such as the demand among parishioners.
+Different burial authorities may have local names and descriptions for the various types of grave.
+Some graves have burial rights, some have limited burial rights and others have none.
+The types of grave with burial rights are kistgravplatser (coffin graves), with space for one or more coffins (or urns), and urngravplatser (urn graves), with space for one or more urns.
 The rights include entitlement to decorate the grave and, after obtaining approval from the burial authority, to have a gravestone or other fixed memorial erected or installed.
 Gravestones are not obligatory.
-The burial rights holder can place flowers and candles/lanterns on a grave without needing to have a gravestone.
+The burial rights holder can place flowers and candles/lanterns on a grave even when there is no gravestone.
 Grave memorials are paid for by, and are the property of, the burial rights holder.
-Holders of burial rights are obliged to keep the grave in a neat and dignified condition.
-In addition to maintenance of the grave - see the section titled Maintenance of graves - this includes ensuring that the gravestone or other memorial does not jeopardise safety on the grave or in the immediate vicinity.
-The burial rights holder must therefore take and pay for measures to ensure that the gravestone or other memorial is not a safety risk.
-If a gravestone or memorial is a threat to the environment, health or worker safety, the burial authority may take emergency measures aimed at preventing damage or injury.
+Burial rights holders are obliged to keep the grave in a neat and dignified condition.
+In addition to maintaining the grave - see section Maintenance of graves - this includes ensuring that the gravestone or other memorial does not jeopardise safety at the grave or in the immediate vicinity.
+The burial rights holder must therefore take, and pay for, measures to ensure that the gravestone or other memorial is not a safety risk.
+If action is required to prevent potential accidents, the burial authority must take the appropriate measures.
 The burial rights holder must be informed of such measures as soon as possible.
-Safety or repair measures carried out on the stone or other memorial are in most cases paid for by the burial rights holder.
+Safety or repair measures carried out on the gravestone or other memorial are in most cases paid for by the burial rights holder.

-Graves with limited burial rights include limitations for the burial rights holder regarding the right to decide on the appearance and nature of the grave memorial and other aspects of the decoration and arrangement of the grave.
-The burial authority makes the decisions on such matters.
-The parish is responsible for maintaining the grave, providing a service for the burial rights holder.
-The parish charges a fee for the maintenance when use of the grave is granted.
+Graves with limited burial rights include restrictions as to the burial rights holder's right to decide on the appearance and nature of the grave memorial and other aspects of the decoration and arrangement of the grave.
+The grantor has right of decision in such cases.
+The grantor is responsible for maintaining the grave as a service for the burial rights holder.
+The grantor charges a fee for the maintenance when use of the grave is granted.
 This applies to graves for cremated remains called askgravplatser, a niche in a kolumbarium (an indoor columbarium) and a niche in an urnmur (an outdoor columbarium), literally an "urn wall", which may have space for one or more urns.
-Types of graves without burial rights are askgravlund (a garden of remembrance in which ashes are buried not scattered), minneslund (a garden of remembrance) and a kistminneslund (like a woodland burial ground where coffins are buried in a collective area).
+Types of graves without burial rights are askgravlund (a garden of remembrance in which ashes are buried not scattered), a minneslund (a garden of remembrance) and a kistminneslund - like a woodland burial ground where coffins are buried in a collective area.
 The burial authority takes care of the maintenance in these areas.
 Relatives are usually invited to attend the burial of ashes in the type of garden of remembrance called an askgravlund.
 A plaque stating the name of the buried person can be ordered and mounted by the burial authority in a designated area.
 The plaque is usually paid for by the estate or relatives of the deceased.
 The minneslund and kistminneslund are anonymous burial areas, where cemetery staff scatter/bury the ashes or bury the coffin without relatives of the deceased being present.
-For the two types of gardens of remembrance, askgravlund and minneslund, there are specially designated collective areas for decoration by relatives.
+For the two types of gardens of remembrance, askgravlund and minneslund, specially designated collective areas are provided for decoration by relatives.